jiyexxnx/Browser-interaction/README.md

-LLM Agents Project - Browser Interaction
+# 🤖 LLM Agents Project - Browser Interaction

-Project Goal
+## 🚀 Project Goal

-Enable an LLM to interact with a web browser to automate tasks.
+This project aims to enable a Large Language Model (LLM) to interact with a web browser autonomously.
+The core functionality focuses on browser-based automation powered by LLM agents.

-Primary Use Case
+## 🎯 Primary Use Case

-Automated creation of Google Forms by an agent:
+The main objective is to allow the LLM agent to create Google Forms automatically.
+This includes:

-Filling in questions
+- Filling in form questions

-Selecting question types
+- Selecting appropriate question types

-Adding answer options
+- Adding answer options

-Example Applications
+## 💡 Example Applications

+This browser interaction capability can be applied to:

-English assessments
+- ✍️ English Assessments

-Survey creation
+- 📊 Survey Creation

-Event organization
+- 📅 Event Organization